 What is Instagram Shop?

 Instagram Shop is a place to showcase your collections and products.
 It lets you integrate your Facebook product catalog with your Instagram profile.
-Your Instagram followers or profile visitors can click through the shop view tab on your profile and see your products directly in the tab without leaving Instagram App.
+Your Instagram followers or profile visitors can click through the shop view tab on your profile].
+They can see your products directly in the tab without leaving Instagram App.

 The image below features OV as an example and shows the Instagram Shop tab in action.
 This is just what I said it allows users to visit their profile to see all of their products without leaving the Instagram app.